vishesh1717/Spotify-clone-Frontend-/README.md

-This is project is built using React js based on the frontend of the Spotify app.
+<p>This is project is built using React js based on the frontend of the Spotify app.</p>
-In this I have used the spotifya api to fetch the data and react context api to manage the satates.
+<p>In this I have used the spotifya api to fetch the data and react context api to manage the satates.</p>